xiaodongmen/Final_The-Effect-of-Data-Aggregation-Level-in-Social-Network-Monitoring/README.md

 E-mail: xiaodongmen@gmail.com

-This paper is submitted for consideration for publication on PLoS ONE.
-This version of the paper is a revision completed on 12-August-2018.
-This revision is intended as a response to the review decision by the PLoS ONE journal reviewers received by the authors on 18-July-2018

 All simulation codes are written in the open-source statistical language R (version 3.5.1).
 Specific packages used for the simulations are specified in the code itself.
 This repository/project on Github contains the following files corresponding to Figure 1 shown in the revised paper.
 The parameter settings specified by the files contained in this repository/project can be readily changed/updated to generate the simulation results shown in Figures 2 to 5, and Figure 8.
 Output objects contained within the simulations can also be used to generate Figure 11.